 Mental Health Assessment Reports

-The mental health assessment report summarises the key information and factors identified by the clinician through your assessment.
-Depending on the type of assessment, you will receive a professionally written report.
-Afterwards, when appropriate, a diagnosis is given and a recommended treatment plan provided.
-Together with your clinician, you will discuss the next steps of your treatment.
+The mental health assessment report summarises the key information and factors identified by the clinician through your mental health assessment.
+Depending on the type of health assessment, you will receive a professionally written report.
+Afterwards, when appropriate, a diagnosis is given and a recommended health treatment plan provided.
+Together with your clinician, you will discuss the next steps of your health treatment.
 The practitioners of the Surrey Healthcare Clinic work as a team, collaboratively with the best outcome of their patients in mind.

 What you need to know about reports